- Getting Started

 Making pull requests¶

 If you want to fix a bug or add a feature to NengoFPGA, we welcome pull requests.
 Ensure that you fill out all sections of the pull request template, deleting the comments as you go.
-We check most aspects of code style automatically.
-Please refer to our code style guide for things that we check manually.

 We require that all contributions be covered under our contributor assignment agreement.
 Please see the agreement for instructions on how to sign.

 NengoFPGA is made available under a proprietary license that permits using, copying, sharing, and making derivative works from NengoFPGA and its source code for any non-commercial purpose, as long as the above copyright notice and this permission notice are included in all copies or substantial portions of the software.